luckydye/luckydye/src/content/post/linear-timecode.md

 The above image is the waveform of our LTC audio file.
 It has a sample rate of 44.1kHz (1000 x 44.1 cycles per second).
 Each sample contains 24 bits, and we send 44100 samples every second.
-That means we can transmit a total of 1058400 bits, or 132.3 kB per second.
-Which would fit over 1653 frames each second.

-Now that is quite unrealistic, because of noise and other possible factors that will produce a non perfect signal, though luckily we don't event need that many.

-## Web Audio API

 We can use the Web Audio API to read the audio signal from the file.
 Or in this case, from some audio input.